ipdb/website/OPERATIONS.md

 #### Board Meetings
 - The Board will meet at least every 90 days.
 Board meetings must be conducted in person or by tele- or videoconference.
-A quorum of 4 Board members is required to call the meeting to order.
+- A quorum of 4 Board members is required to call the meeting to order.
-- Votes by the Board pass with a simple majority, except for votes to add or remove Caretakers

 #### Votes by Board
 - Votes by the Board must be conducted in person or by tele- or videoconference.
 - Votes by the Board pass with a simple majority.

 #### Votes by Caretakers
 - Votes by the Caretakers must be conducted in person, by tele- or videoconference, or through the IPDB voting system.
-- Votes taken by Caretakers will be binding on the Board if the vote passes with a 75% majority.
+- Votes taken by Caretakers will be binding on the Board if the vote passes with a 3/4 majority.

 #### Changes to the Rules
 - Changes to the Rules must be approved by a majority of the Board and a majority of the Caretakers.